 “Rin,” she said hoarsely.
-“Do you realize, your danger?
+“Do you realize your danger?
 The crown has no care for who gets in the way, and if they knew I survived, they would go after you, go after the other rats.
-They’d slaughter everyone I’ve ever known in retaliation for their mistake, even if they managed to catch me first.
+They’d slaughter everyone I’ve ever known in retaliation for their mistake, even if they caught me first.
 You can’t tell anyone.”

 “Lyet said that, too.
 We knows it.
 Them articles, talkin’ ‘bout the raid—we knows how the propaganda works, Lady.
 There’s no justice, in killin’ kids.
 There’s no justice, in killin’ servants.
 Pretendin’ there is?”
 He shook his head.
 “The king’s a guttershank, as cruel and sadistic as any of thems that prowls the streets.”

-She wanted to leap up, move, race through the streets gasping in cooler air until her lungs ached and she could no longer draw a convincing breath.
+She wanted to leap up, move, race through the streets, gasping in cooler air until her lungs ached and she could no longer draw a convincing breath.
 She wanted to curl up and blot out the Grey Streets, the rebels, the rats, everything in her life.
 Would Perben’s men follow her?
-She could lead them on a merry chase, circle about, and maybe re-find Mama Poison, introduce them.
-It would be quite the experience . . . at least for the rebels.
+Why not lead them on a merry chase, circle about, and maybe re-find Mama Poison, introduce them.
+It would be quite the experience . . . at least for those trailing her.

 She looked blearily at Rin, whose attention remained on the two across the way—whose group had grown to four.
 Lapis thought she recognized the new arrivals as two who had accompanied Perben on Relaine’s tour.
-They talked, relaxed and sociable, and glanced up at the roof; two against four, and the four had rebel training.
+They talked, relaxed and sociable, and glanced up at the roof; two against four men with rebel training.

 “We’s can hit the night market,” he told her quietly.
 “Might not be us watchin’ fer yer stake, but it’s safer.
 More people ‘round, and they knows you, Lady.”